Feanor-19/TomatoLang/README.md

 ### Main idea

 Programs written in this programming language try to look like crazy recipes of some crazy dish.
 "Crazy" means that there is no list of ingredients in the beginning, or some other common sense things, which one can usually find in real-life recipes.
-So, the programmer plays the role of the author of a recipe, and the processor (SPU) - of the chef, who is going to cook it.
+So, the programmer plays the role of the author of a recipe, and the processor - of the chef, who is going to cook it.
 That's why most of the verbs in the text of the program must be read in the imperative mood.

 ### Some notes and details

 1. All space symbols are ignored, new line symbols also don't matter, but they separate keywords and other constructions from each other.
 2. Everything surrounded by single `#` is considered a comment and is ignored, e.g. `Quickly Obtain #comment# 10 Units Of Milk!`.
-3. Inside functions global variables can't be seen, only formal parametres and local vars.
+3. Inside functions global variables can't be seen, only formal parametres and local vars. (maybe it's not relevant currently...) <!-- TODO проверить актуально ли это -->

 ### Grammar